intbio/MolModEdu/GROMACS/nucl/README.md

 Now our system is almost ready and can be input into the first GROMACS module, *pdb2gmx*.
 The command *gmx pdb2gmx* reads a .pdb (or .gro) fileThe purpose of pdb2gmx is to generate three files:

-1. The topology for the molecule.
+1. The topology for the molecular system.
 2. A position restraint file.
 3. A post - processed structure file.